ktorio/ktor-documentation/topics/Features.md

 [//]: # (title: Features)

-As mentioned in the previous section, a typical request/response pipeline in Ktor looks like the following:
+As mentioned in [A Ktor Application](A_Ktor_Application.md), a typical request/response pipeline in Ktor looks like the following:

 ![Request Response Pipeline](request-response-pipeline.svg)